sigere/BoundsOfKhala/README.md

-# PandemicRectangles
+# Bounds Of Khala
-Get ready for the PANDEMIC RECTANGLES!
-They are going to infect you!
+See mystical bounds of Khala in the void